Eye movement desensitization and reprocessing: Criticism

-EMDR has been characterized as pseudoscience, because the underlying theory and primary therapeutic mechanism are unfalsifiable and non-scientific.
-EMDR's founder and other practitioners have used untestable hypotheses to explain studies which show no effect.
+EMDR has been characterized as pseudoscience because the underlying theory and primary therapeutic mechanism are non-falsifiable and non-scientific.
+EMDR's founder and other practitioners have used untestable hypotheses to explain studies that show no effect.
 The results of the therapy are non-specific, especially if directed eye movements are irrelevant to the results.
 When these movements are removed, what remains is a broadly therapeutic interaction and deceptive marketing.
-According to neurologist Steven Novella:
+According to neurologist and skeptic Steven Novella:

 [T]he false specificity of these treatments is a massive clinical distraction.
 Time and effort are wasted clinically in studying, perfecting, and using these methods, rather than focusing on the components of the interaction that actually work.

-Furthermore, Novella argues that investigation into EMDR has been characterised by poor-quality studies, rather than tightly-controlled trials that could justify or falsify the mechanisms that have been proposed to support it.
+Furthermore, Novella argues that investigation into EMDR has been characterised by poor-quality studies rather than tightly controlled trials that could justify or falsify the mechanisms proposed to support it.
 Novella writes that the research quantity nevertheless means that EMDR has claimed a place among accepted treatments and is "not likely going away anytime soon, even though it is a house of cards built on nothing".

-EMDR has been characterised as a modern-day mesmerism, as the therapies have striking resemblances, from the sole inventor who devises the system while out walking, to the large business empire built on exaggerated claims.
-In the case of EMDR, these have included the suggestions that EMDR could drain violence from society and be useful in treating cancer and HIV/AIDS.
-Psychology historian Luis Cordón has compared the popularity of EMDR to that of other cult-like pseudosciences, facilitated communication and thought field therapy.

 A parody website advertising "sudotherapy" created by a fictional "Fatima Shekel" appeared on the internet in the 1990s.
 Proponents of EMDR described the website as libelous, since the website contained an image of a pair of shifting eyes following a cat named "Sudo", and "Fatima Shekel" has the same initials as EMDR's founder, Francine Shapiro.
 However, no legal action took place against the website or its founders.